The Dream Closet

 And whether you believe that the dryer “eats socks” or socks run away from you, your missing socks are probably not coming back.
-So, stop wasting space and effort keeping an assortment of unmatched socks.
-Socks are cheap and your time trying to match them is much more valuable than the cost of a replacement pack.
+So, stop wasting space and effort in keeping an assortment of unmatched socks.
+Socks are cheap, and your time trying to match them is much more valuable than the cost of a replacement pack.

 Also, consider donating all your mismatched socks to a shelter.
 Did you know that socks are among the items shelters need the most?
 And when the weather is cold, having socks on your feet is invaluable.
 Nobody would complain of mismatched socks at that point.

 If seasonal clothes take up too much space, consider packing them in air-tight bags to store underneath the bed or on a higher shelf.
 Since those bags get random shapes when extracting the air, consider placing them in bins that fit the area where you will store them.
 Bins stack neatly.